-- The environment-independent nucleus, also called "shared nucleus" (the "reentrant" part in BS2000), resides in the shared area of the operating system: - z/OS environments, the link pack area (LPA) or the extended link pack area (ELPA). - z/VSE, the shared virtual area (SVA). - BS2000, the common memory pool (CMP).
+■ The environment-independent nucleus, also called "shared nucleus," resides in the shared area of the operating system in the link pack area (LPA) or the extended link pack area (ELPA).

 By executing from these special areas of the operating system, the independent nucleus can be commonly accessed (shared) by multiple address spaces (or partitions or regions) within the same operating system.